PREVIOUS NEXT CONTENTS HOME

 The excavation squares are numbered consecutively beginning with 1.
 Within each excavation unit, the finds are numbered starting also with 1.
 All finds are given a label containing two pieces of information: the number of the excavation unit and the number of the find (a normal label would thus read for example: 105/72, indicating that find No. 72 comes from excavation unit 105).
 Finds were registered on lists according to their numbers, and many finds were plotted on the excavation plans according to their grid square.

 A prerequisite for effective spatial analysis was the creation of a standard grid of 1.5 m squares covering the entire excavation (Fig. 12).
-Calling one side of each excavation unit 'x' and the other 'y' enables plotting of all single finds as x-y coordinates (see the Locational data set of the antler finds)
+Calling one side of each excavation unit 'x' and the other 'y' enables plotting of all single finds as x-y coordinates.

 figure 12